jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

   (a) the full name and business address of the firm; and (b) the name and address of the entity that authorised the registration of the firm (being either an accredited body or the FMA); and
   (c) the date of registration; and
-  (d) the names of all of the partners and employees of the firm that are licensed auditors; and (e) the conditions placed on the registration that are currently in force; and (f) any other prescribed information.
+  (d) the names of all of the partners, directors, and employees of the firm that are licensed auditors; and (e) the conditions placed on the registration that are currently in force; and (f) any other prescribed information.
 (3) The register may also contain—
   (a) information about former licensed auditors and former registered audit firms; and (b) information about licences that have been cancelled or suspended or otherwise expired in the last 7 years; and (c) any other information or documentation that the Registrar considers necessary or desirable for the purposes of the register.
-(4) The Registrar must remove from the register information about a former licensed auditor contained in the register under subsection (3)(a) if the last licence held by the person was cancelled or expired more than 7 years ago.
+(4) The Registrar must remove from the register information about a former licensed auditor contained in the register under subsection (3)﻿(a) if the last licence held by the person was cancelled or expired more than 7 years ago.

 ### 42 Obligation to notify Registrar of prescribed changes
 (1) Every accredited body and the FMA must give written notice to the Registrar of any prescribed changes within 10 working days after the accredited body or the FMA (as the case may be) first becomes aware of the change.